harrisonlab/phytophthora_fragariae/README.md

 P.fragariae - ONT3
 The number of RxLRs not hit by ApoplastP is:
-1,392
+1,228
 The number of RxLRs that also hit ApoplastP is:
-571
+521
 The number of CRNs not hit by ApoplastP is:
-42
+39
 The number of CRNs that also hit ApoplastP is:
 6
 The number of ApoplastP hits that are not RxLRs or CRNs is:
-9,204
+8,257
 The number of RxLRs, with an EER domain, not hit by ApoplastP is:
-96
+86
 The number of RxLRs, with an EER domain, also hit by ApoplastP is:
 16
 The number of ApoplastP hits that are not RxLRs, with an EER domain, or CRNs is:
-9,755
+8,759

 P.fragariae - SCRP245_v2
 The number of RxLRs not hit by ApoplastP is:
-1,294
+1,198
 The number of RxLRs that also hit ApoplastP is:
-556
+521
 The number of CRNs not hit by ApoplastP is:
-52
+41
 The number of CRNs that also hit ApoplastP is:
 5
 The number of ApoplastP hits that are not RxLRs or CRNs is:
-8,999
+8,183
 The number of RxLRs, with an EER domain, not hit by ApoplastP is:
-86
+81
 The number of RxLRs, with an EER domain, also hit by ApoplastP is:
 15
 The number of ApoplastP hits that are not RxLRs, with an EER domain, or CRNs is:
-9,535
+8,686
 ```

 ## Making a combined file of Braker and CodingQuarry genes with additional ORF effector candidates